polarityio/tenable-io/README.md

 Your tenable-io Secret Key.
 The secret key can be found by logging into Tenable.io and navigating to Settings -> My Account -> API Keys.

+For more information on Access Keys please see:

+For more information see https://docs.tenable.com/tenableio/Content/Platform/Settings/MyAccount/GenerateAPIKey.htm

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).